hugcis/evolving-structures-in-complex-systems/README.md

 number of steps, etc. The patterns will be centered in the middle of the automaton for easier visualization.

-As an example, the following command that uses the spaceship pattern above
+As an example, the following command that uses the spaceship pattern above, with the four states rule `1685000103177278144`
 ```bash
 tools/viz/generate_frames.sh -n 4 \
                              -t 300 \